jackyzha0/jackyzha0.github.io/content/thoughts/access control.md

 In traditional systems, this guarantee can be enforced by relying on a central server.
 But this becomes a lot more difficult for eventually [[thoughts/consistency|consistent]] systems (e.g. [[thoughts/CRDT|CRDTs]])

-There is a  common perception of ACL systems and capability systems as merely alternative perspectives on Lampson’s access matrix
+There is a  common perception of ACL systems and capability systems as merely alternative perspectives on Lampson’s access matrix:

 | |Asset 1|Asset 2|File|Device|
 |-|-|-|-|-|